MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/importing-an-spc-into-a-certificate-store.md

 Once the *.pfx* file is imported into the Personal certificate store on the signing computer, you can use [**SignTool**](../devtest/signtool.md) to release-sign [driver packages](driver-packages.md).

-Alternatively, you can use Certlm.msc, which provides a graphical interface for installing or managing certificates.
+Alternatively, you can use certlm.msc, which provides a graphical interface for installing or managing certificates.
 To open certlm.msc, type the name in the Run dialog box or the command prompt.